WindMillCode/Google/API/bigquery/README.md

 # Bigquery

+## Messages
+ how-to-guides should be in order of coming from the surface (database) to the core (jobs).
+Not most important concepts, how can we understand the important concepts if the construction to see it is abstract and kept for later

 ## What is BigQuery?

 * can use cli, REST ,Graphql??, SDK,and 3rd party tools to work with biguqery